 New Balance Factory

-PEARL RIVER DELTA (northwest of Hong Kong) embraces the industrial towns of Guangzhou, Shenzhen, Huizhou, Dongguan, Foshan, Jiangmen, Zhongshan and Zhuia.
-There about 20 million permanent residents in the major cities here plus a "floating population" of five million migrant laborers.
+Pearl River Delta (northwest of Hong Kong) embraces the industrial towns of Guangzhou, Shenzhen, Huizhou, Dongguan, Foshan, Jiangmen, Zhongshan and Zhuia.
+The region has a population of around 120 million, made up of permanent residents and a "floating population" of migrant laborers.
 If Hong Kong and Macau are included the Pearl River Area were an independent country it would be East Asia's forth largest economy and its second largest exporter.
 The Pearl Delta area exports as much as Mexico or South Korea.

-Factories here do most of the manufacturing once performed in Hong Kong.
-Pearl River Industrial Area draws an astonishing $2 billion of foreign investment a month and accounts for one third of China's exports.
-Investors and companies are attracted by cheap labor, good managers and easy access to the outside world.
+China’s first Special Economic Zones (SEZ) opened here in Shenzhen and Zhuhai — as well as in Shantou in Guangdong and Xiamen (Amoy) in Fujian Province — in 1979.
+In the beginning factories here did most of the manufacturing once performed in Hong Kong.
+In the early 2000s, the Pearl River Industrial Area drew an astonishing $2 billion of foreign investment a month and accounted for one third of China's exports.
+Investors and companies are still attracted by cheap labor, good managers and easy access to the outside world.
 Labor-intensive, export-oriented industries include makers of toys, shoes, Christmas decorations, small gifts and textiles.
 More advanced factories assemble computer keyboards, televisions, watches motorcycles, and dishwashers.
 IBM, Samsung, Honda and Wal-Mart are among the companies tat have a major stake here,

 Special Economic Zones

-Dongguan (near Guangzhou) is one the world's busiest manufacturing centers.
-Regarded as Shenzhen's sister city, it is home to more than 25,000 factories, producing a wide variety of textiles and clothes and other goods and 30 percent of the world's computer disk drives.
-Dongguan has gone from a town to a city of 7.5 million in a little over a decade.
+Dongguan (10 kilometers north of Shenzhen and 20 kilometers east of Guangzhou) is one the world's busiest manufacturing centers.
+Regarded as Shenzhen's sister city, it is home to more than 25,000 factories, producing a wide variety of textiles and clothes and other goods and at one time (maybe still) 30 percent of the world's computer disk drives.
+Dongguan went from a town to a city of 7.5 million in a little over a decade.
 For a while it boasted 23 percent a year growth, fueled by it manufacturing sector.

 Dongguan has achieved it status primarily with help of business people from Taiwan.
 A typical success story is Four Star Shoes, a shoe assembly line launched in 1991 with 200 employees when much of the area was covered by rice fields.
-Over the years it expanded and now has three shoe manufacturing plants that employ 3,000 people and churn out 1.5 million pairs of high-end and specialty boots shoes a year.
-So many Taiwanese moved in the neighbors there school were built exclusively for them.
+Over the years it expanded and by the mid 2000s it had three shoe manufacturing plants that employed 3,000 people and churned out 1.5 million pairs of high-end and specialty boots shoes a year.
+So many Taiwanese moved in the neighborhoods schools were built exclusively for them.

 In recent years Dongguan has lost some of its attraction as tighter regulations, labor shortages, energy shortages, distribution bottlenecks and higher costs have squeezed profits Many of the Taiwanese have taken their businesses to Vietnam.
 A research city for 300,000 engineers and researchers, called Songshan Lake Pioneer Park, is being built as part the effort to go more high tech and develop more high-value products.